Agentic AI Framework

 - BatchAgent: Ready-to-use for document processing, data analysis, content generation

-- InteractiveAgent: Coming soon for chatbots, customer service, real-time conversations
+- InteractiveAgent: Ready-to-use for chatbots, customer service, real-time conversations

 - Tool Library: Reusable capabilities that work across different agent types